 Photocopy machines are sometimes restricted.
 You have to ask a senior teacher first before using it.
 Unless you’re a full-time Japanese employee.
 But again, it depends on the school.

-For the private school on the other hand, of course, it’s more advanced.
+For the private school, on the other hand, it’s more advanced.
 They have projectors, whiteboards instead of chalkboards, and many more teaching materials that you can borrow.
 I also had the freedom to access their photocopy machine anytime!

 What is your favourite classroom game?

 Man, it’s been like 3-years since I last taught.
 So, I’m trying to refresh my memory…